 Read on to see how you can too!

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 Most of our posts are written by both of us, as the collective Screw The Average.
 However, this one is written by Shannon.
 Enjoy!

-That’s when I got a job, started college full-time, became physically fit and started to push myself.
+That’s when I got a job, started college full-time, became physically fit, and started to push myself.
 It was a slow start, but it was a snowball effect.
-I went from the girl who gave up at the first sign of failure or pain, to the girl who pushed adversity aside and went after what I wanted, no matter what stood in my way.

 My husband grew up poor.
-Not poor like you live on the wrong side of the tracks and you don’t get that shiny new red bike.
+Not poor like you live on the wrong side of the tracks and you don’t get that shiny new red bicycle.
 Poor like his mother would go without eating so he could feast on tortillas and butter.
 Poor, like living in a neighborhood where he had to pull his mother in the house during a drive-by shooting.
 He was the man of the house by age 9 and made most of the major decisions.
-He only really had two life paths to choose from; Drugs, gangs, and blue collar work earning minimum wage, or, excel in a thriving career, and move himself and his mother from poverty into a stable middle class lifestyle.

 You may think this is you as well.
 I hope it is, but from my experience, statistically, it probably isn’t.
 Sorry.

 For simplicity, there are a four types of people.

 The people who are just down and out and defeated by life.
 Everything is poor me.
 It’s like they have glasses on, that shade everything in despair.